rctrinity/biteco/README.md

  ## **Install**:
  1. clone biteco
  2. change to biteco folder
- 3. clone python-bitcoinlib.
-You want the bitcoin folder inside the same child folder (biteco)
+ 3. run setup.py install - This will install the required library dependencies.
+(Rich and python-bitcoinlib)
  4. Install libsssl-dev -> sudo apt-get install libssl-dev on linux or brew install openssl on mac-os.
 Needed for bitcoinlib.
- 5. Install Rich Library
- 6. From parent biteco folder, run Python setup.py install
  7. To run -> biteco

  The bitcoinlib rpc module uses your bitcoin.conf file to authenticate with the node.
+ I have made setting up biteco a bit easier with the setup module.

  Below is a screenshot of the dashboard.